 Suggestions for Canine Enrichment

-- For raw-fed dogs, it is usually easiest to simply set aside a small portion of their regular meal, mix it in a blender, and stuff the Kong with the mixture.
+- For raw-fed dogs, it is usually easiest to set aside a small portion of their regular meal, mix it in a blender, and stuff the Kong with the mixture.

 For all dogs, add some mix-ins to make the mixture more tempting and add variety.
 Good ingredients to add to the blender are canned pumpkin, carrots, broccoli, green beans, spinach, kale, beets, coconut oil, raw eggs with shell, peanut butter (make sure it does NOT contain Xylitol—that is deadly for dogs), cheese, lunch meat, cooked meats or sausages, jerky, marshmallows.